H. G. Wells: Travels to Russia and the Soviet Union

 Wells visited Russia three times: 1914, 1920 and 1934.
-After his visit to Petrograd and Moscow, in January 1914, he returned "a staunch Russophile".
-He revealed his impressions in "Russia and England: A Study on Contrasts" in The Daily News, on 1 February 1941 and in the novel Joan and Peter (1918).
+After his visits to Petrograd and Moscow, in January 1914, he came back to England, "a staunch Russophile".
+His views were recorded in a newspaper article, "Russia and England: A Study on Contrasts", published in The Daily News on 1 February 1941, and in his novel Joan and Peter (1918).
 During his second visit, he saw his old friend Maxim Gorky and with Gorky's help, met Vladimir Lenin.
-In his book Russia in the Shadows, Wells portrayed Russia as recovering from a total social collapse, "the completest that has ever happened to any modern social organisation."
+In his book Russia in the Shadows, Wells portrayed Russia as recovering from a total social collapse, "the completest that has ever happened to any modern social organisation".
 On 23 July 1934, after visiting U.S. President Franklin D. Roosevelt, Wells went to the Soviet Union and interviewed Joseph Stalin for three hours for the New Statesman magazine, which was extremely rare at that time.
 He told Stalin how he had seen 'the happy faces of healthy people' in contrast with his previous visit to Moscow in 1920.
 However, he also criticised the lawlessness, class discrimination, state violence, and absence of free expression.
 Stalin enjoyed the conversation and replied accordingly.
 As the chairman of the London-based PEN International, which protected the rights of authors to write without being intimidated, Wells hoped by his trip to USSR, he could win Stalin over by force of argument.
 Before he left, he realised that no reform was to happen in the near future.